bradleyjones/apiary/Hive/README.md

 ##### Python says it can't find develop
 You may need to install setuptools.
 To do that run "python ez\_setup.py".
 Or install it from your reposititory manager.

+##### ./install.sh errors.
+You may have missing dependencies, make sure you install gcc, g++, make, ant, openjdk-7-jdk and python-dev.

 Libraries Used and their Licenses
 --------------